 How do I request an editor?

-Fill out the REQUEST FORM.
+Fill out the request form (disabled)

 How are applications prioritized?